 Across all ages, the split between those belonging to each of the Province’s two main religious communities (or who say they were brought up in one) stood at 45.1% Catholic, to 48.4% Protestant according to the last large-scale Census, taken in 2011.

-RELIGIOUS BREAKDOWN OF AS A PERCENTAGE OF THOSE ENROLLING IN NI HIGHER EDUCATION BODIES EACH YEAR:
+AS A PERCENTAGE OF THOSE ENTERING HIGHER EDUCATION:

 2014/15 (the most recent available figures) –